rdsea/bigdataplatforms/tutorials/nifi/README.md

 # Data Ingestion with Apache Nifi

-The goal is to design simple flows that can be used to ingest data from files by copying and moving files as well as using brokers to send file contents.
+The goal is to design simple flows with basic tasks of data ingestion to understand the concepts/techniques of big data ingestions and how they are implemented in Apache Nifi.
+A second goal is to see if you can use Apache Nifi for your work in big data and data science.

 ## Setup
 ### Apache Nifi